 Automated Imaging of Embryos Within 96-Well Plates

-Image the embryos with a 2x objective under transmitted light and FITC (F-I-T-C) [1].
+Image the embryos with a 2x objective under transmitted light and FITC (FIT-C) [1].
 Select Autofocus to ensure the focus of the camera is on the bottom of the plate and offset by the bottom thickness [2].

 WIDE: talent operating the microscope